chrismerck/scriptr_ttn/scriptr_lora_blog_post.md

 ### Attach Microchip LoRaMOTE

 The Microchip LoRaMOTE is a development board for Microchip's RN2903 (or RN2483 in Europe) LoRaWAN tranceiver module.
 Many other development boards and tranceivers are available, however the RN2903 is one of the easiest to use.
 In addition to the RN2903 tranceiver, the LoRaMOTE has a built in PIC microcontroller, temperature and light sensors, AAA battery pack, and USB port.
-The LoRaMOTE comes with a USB cable and detachable antenna.
+In this tutorial we will not use the sensors, but simply pass data through from the Raspberry Pi to a gateway.

 ![photo of loramote](lora_mote.jpg)

-When you plug in the LoRaMOTE to the Raspberry Pi, Linux will create a serial port device in its file system for communicating with the Mote.
+When you plug in the LoRaMOTE to the Raspberry Pi, Raspbian Linux will create a serial port device in its file system for communicating with the Mote.
 To tell the name of that serial device, you will want to first clear the device message log by running the following command at the Raspberry Pi's bash prompt:

     sudo dmesg -c

-Next plug in the LoRaMOTE to the Pi using the provided USB mini-B cable.
+Next, plug in the LoRaMOTE to the Pi using the provided USB mini-B cable.
 Now again run the `dmesg` command.
 You should see a number of messages in the console like this:

     [198997.954943] usb 1-1.1: new full-speed USB device number 13 using xhci_hcd
     [198998.062393] usb 1-1.1: New USB device found, idVendor=04d8, idProduct=000a